 The Deep Quote command can be combined with complex attestation protocols that would normally use a standard TPM quote.
 For example, in the protocol described in section 10.5.5, the Quote command can be replaced with a Deep Quote; two masks, instead of one, would be provided; two quotes, instead of one, would be returned; and both physical and virtual TPM PCR contents would be forwarded to the appraiser for verification.
 The protocol is otherwise identical.

-Deep Quote Command Requirements
+Deep Quote Command Requirements (normative)

-the Deep Quote command is supported:
+IF the Deep Quote command is supported:

 The vTPM SHALL provide a clear command API which accepts the at least the following inputs: